Real Estate Woes: Sharp Decline in Home Sales Raises Market Concerns

-This is the first time since Q3 2021 that sales as well as supply have both been below the 1 lakh unit level at the same time, which has raised eyebrows over a possible cooling-off after several years of post-COVID realty boom.
+• Residential Market Decline: For the first time since Q3 2021, India’s residential sales and supply have both fallen below the 1 lakh unit level in Q2 2025 (April-June), indicating a potential slowdown after years of a post-COVID real estate boom.

 Read More